Dog Cancer Diet Guidelines

 What Do Dogs with Cancer Need to Eat?

-There is arguably not a more important time in your dog’s life for need of a complete and balanced diet than when they have cancer.
-“Complete” means that the diet provides all of the nutrients your dog needs, and “balanced” means that the nutrients are provided in the correct amount – not too much, and not too little.
-The ideal dog cancer diet is complete, balanced, and packed with nutrition.
+“Complete” means that the diet provides all of the nutrients your dog needs, and “balanced” means that the nutrients are provided in the correct amount – not too much or too little.

-AAFCO Guidelines for Dog Diets
+AAFCO Guidelines for Commercial Dog Diets

 Almost all commercially available over-the-counter diets for dogs meet the minimum nutrition amount guidelines as established by the Association of American Feed Control Officials (AAFCO).1